andres-canello/AzureADAuthMethods/README.md

 4. Provide a name for the application, set the Redirect URI to “Public client/Native”, and type the following as the Redirect URI: urn:ietf:wg:oauth:2.0:oob
 5. Click “Register”.
-6. When the application is registered, copy the Application (client) ID value, and save the value for later – we will use it in the PS module.
+6. When the application is registered, copy the Application (client) ID value, and save the value for later.
-7. Click on “API permissions” and assign the following permissions:
+7. Click on “API permissions”, then click “Add a permission”

-  Graph API - DELEGATED - UserAuthenticationMethod.ReadWrite.All
+8. Select “Microsoft Graph”, then click “Delegated permissions” and add the following permission UserAuthenticationMethod.ReadWrite.All (if your use cases only require read or to interact with the signed in user’s authentication methods, you can choose to use UserAuthenticationMethod.Read.All, UserAuthenticationMethod.Read or UserAuthenticationMethod.ReadWrite)

-8. Under the API Permissions page, click Grant admin consent for… and follow the prompts.
+9. Under the API Permissions page, click on Grant admin consent for… and follow the prompts.

-#   Edit PowerShell module

-1. Open AzureADAuthenticationMethods.psm1 and change the following:
-  a.
-Replace $tenantDomain with the domain of your tenant
-  b.
-Replace $clientId with the App ID you created earlier.
+## Register an Azure AD application with permissions to call the API using an application identity

+1. Log into the Azure portal as a Global Administrator.
+2. Navigate to the Azure AD extension and click on “App registrations” in the Manage section.
+3. Click on “New registration” button at the top of the page.
+4. Provide a name for the application, do not set a Redirect URI.
+5. Click “Register”.
+6. When the application is registered, copy the Application (client) ID value, and save the value for later.
+7. Click on “API permissions”, then click “Add a permission”
+8. Select “Application permissions” and add the following permission:
+UserAuthenticationMethod.ReadWrite.All (if your use cases only require read, you can choose to use UserAuthenticationMethod.Read.All)
+9. Under the API Permissions page, Click on Grant admin consent for… and follow the prompts.

+### Follow these steps to create a self signed certificate and associate it with your application.

+Your application ObjectId
+$appObjectId = ""

+#### Create the self signed cert
+$currentDate = Get-Date
+$endDate = $currentDate.AddYears(1)
+$notAfter = $endDate.AddYears(1)
+$pwd = "ChooseAPassword"
+$thumb = (New-SelfSignedCertificate -CertStoreLocation cert:\currentuser\my -DnsName com.foo.bar -KeyExportPolicy Exportable -Provider "Microsoft Enhanced RSA and AES Cryptographic Provider" -NotAfter $notAfter).Thumbprint
+$pwd = ConvertTo-SecureString -String $pwd -Force -AsPlainText Export-PfxCertificate -cert "cert:\currentuser\my\$thumb" -FilePath c:\temp\examplecert.pfx -Password $pwd

+#### Load the certificate
+$cert = New-Object System.Security.Cryptography.X509Certificates.X509Certificate("C:\temp\examplecert.pfx", $pwd)
+$keyValue = [System.Convert]::ToBase64String($cert.GetRawCertData())
+#Connect-AzureAD

+#### Add the cert credential to your application
+New-AzureADApplicationKeyCredential -ObjectId $appObjectId -CustomKeyIdentifier "Test123" -StartDate $currentDate -EndDate $endDate -Type AsymmetricX509Cert -Usage Verify -Value $keyValue
+Write-Host "Take note of this certificate thumbprint: $thumb"

+Remember to take note of the certificate thumbprint.

+## Connect to your tenant

+### Using a user identity:

+Connect-AzureADUserAuthenticationMethod -TenantId your_tenant.onmicrosoft.com -ClientID 'your_app_ClientId' -Thumbprint 'your_certificate_thumbprint'

+### Using an application identity:

+Connect-AzureADUserAuthenticationMethod -TenantId your_tenant.onmicrosoft.com -ClientID 'your_app_ClientId'

-#   Using the PowerShell module
+##   Using the PowerShell module

-1. Open PowerShell and navigate to the folder where you saved the AzureADAuthenticationMethods.psm1 file.
-2. Run Import-Module .\AzureADAuthenticationMethods.psm1 and authenticate with a user with appropiate permissions

-Available commands:
+Available commands, run Get-Help command for additional info.

 Get-AzureADUserAuthenticationMethod